-Printing output in real-time while still capturing is important for any tool that executes long running child processes, as you may not want to deprive user from getting instant feedback related to what is happening.
+Printing output in real-time while still capturing is valuable for any tool that executes long-running child processes.
+For those, you do want to provide instant feedback (progress) related to what is happening.

 # from subprocess import run from subprocess_tee import run result = run("echo 123") result.stdout == "123\n"

 tee=False to disable the tee functionality if you want, this